IBM/merlin-docs/docs/guides/overview/faq.md

 #### How is Merlin priced?

 > Merlin is priced per 'VPC' (Virtual Processor Core).
 Because Merlin runs inside the Redhat OpenShift Container Platform (OCP), Merlin uses the built-in license monitoring tool, based on VPC.
 Each developer requires 1 VPC.
 Effectively making the cost of Merlin 'per developer'.
 Merlin is not packaged with Openshift, as there are many options available for licensing.
-Merlin is sold via subscription with the 12 month cost aprox 1800 per VPC (developer) per year.
+Merlin is sold via subscription with the 12 month cost approximately $1800US per VPC (developer) per year.
+Check with IBM for current pricing.
 This includes the software and support for Merlin.

 #### Do I need to have OpenShift?